Peter Beard: Personal life

 Beard married his first wife, Mary "Minnie" Olivia Cochran Cushing in 1967; their marriage lasted only briefly.
 In the 1970s, he dated socialites Lee Radziwill and Barbara Allen.

 Beard married his second wife, model Cheryl Tiegs, in 1981.
 They divorced in 1983.

 In 1986, he married Nejma Khanum.
 The couple had a daughter, Zara (born 1988), for whom his book, Zara's Tales, was written.

 In 1996, he was badly injured by an elephant but survived.

 Beard befriended and in some cases collaborated with many artists, including Andy Warhol, Andrew Wyeth, Francis Bacon, Karen Blixen, Truman Capote, Richard Lindner, and Salvador Dalí.
 He also photographed many other well-known people.
 He appeared in Adolfas Mekas's film, Hallulujah the Hills, in 1963, at the first New York Film Festival.

 Death

-On the afternoon of March 31, 2020, Beard, who was suffering from dementia and ill health after a stroke, wandered away from his Montauk, Long Island home.
+On the afternoon of March 31, 2020, Beard, who was suffering from dementia and ill health after a stroke, wandered away from his Montauk, New York home.
 On April 19, Beard's body was found by a hunter in a densely wooded area in Camp Hero State Park in Montauk Point, New York.